Legal recourses for the syndicate of co-owners regarding latent defects, faulty design and construction defects

 Legal action of the syndicate (private portions)

 The syndicate may also bring a legal action based on a defect affecting private portions, if it has obtained the authorization of the co-owners concerned.
-When many of them suffer similar or identical damage in their private portion, it is often more practical and economical to act through the syndicate.
+When many of them suffer similar or identical prejudice in their private portion, it is often more practical and economical to act through the syndicate.

 Notice within a reasonable time